gitana/cloudcms-application-server/README.md

     http://<dockerMachineIpAddress>

-Where <dockerMachineIpAddress> is the IP address or domain name of your Docker Machine.
+Where <dockerMachineIpAddress> is the IP address or domain name of your Docker instance.
+If you're using Docker Machine, then you can find this by running:

+    docker-machine ip

 ### Developing against Docker